Numerical Methods For Partial Differential Equations

 • Be Aware of Limitations: Numerical methods are approximations, and they always have limitations.
 Be aware of the potential sources of error (e.g., discretization error, round-off error) and take steps to minimize them.
 Don't over-interpret the results, and always be aware of the assumptions and limitations of your model.

-• Understand Stability Criteria: Many numerical methods have stability criteria that must be satisfied to ensure that the solution doesn't blow up.
+• Understand Stability Criteria: Many numerical methods have stability criteria that must be satisfied to confirm that the solution doesn't blow up.
 These criteria often involve relationships between the time step, the grid spacing, and the coefficients of the PDE.
 Make sure you understand the stability criteria for your chosen method and that you're using appropriate values for the parameters.

 FAQ